-- to encourage your baby's development.
-For example, if you know that babies can start to roll over from about two months of age, you might notice him trying to flip himself over and might give him a helping hand
+- To encourage your baby's development.
+For example, if you know that babies can start to roll over from about two months of age, you might notice them trying to flip themselves over and you can give them a helping hand

-- to keep your baby safe.
-You will be less likely to leave your baby lying on a sofa if you know there is a chance he could roll and fall off
+- To keep your baby safe.
+You will be less likely to leave your baby lying on a sofa if you know there is a chance they could roll and fall off

 Try to avoid comparing your child to others